WTCa100/EffyStudentDB/README.md

 ### SQL Communication
 EffyStudentDB operates on a local `SQLite3` server file that is created every time the program cannot find it in the specified paths.
 The SQL communication is split into 2 sections:
 #### SQL Adapter
-The `SqlAdapter`'s main purpose is to translate information obtained from the `SqlManager` into C++ objects, which will be later used in core functionality processing, and it will also translate the C++ objects data into appropriate SQL queries. <br>
+The `SqlAdapter`'s primary purpose is to translate information obtained from the `SqlManager` into C++ objects, which will be used in core functionality processing, and it will also translate the data from these C++ objects into appropriate SQL queries. <br>
 Database getters are separated into each concrete type:
 ```C++
 std::vector<School> getSchools(std::string filter = "");